Welcome to our Franciscan inspired reflective diary: click on DAILY REFLECTIONS for today’s thought from one of our contributors.

 The name also recalls the Scottish friar, Bishop Agnellus Andrew.
 He became a household name through his ministry in radio and television during the 1950s and 1960s, which led him to found the Catholic Radio and Television Centre in Hatch End, London, a forerunner of the Catholic Communications Network.
 He was appointed Vice President of the Pontifical Commission of Social Communications and Titular Archbishop of Numana in 1980, and died in 1987.

 We like to think that both Agnellus of Pisa and Agnellus Andrew would give their blessing to this ministry.
-On the other hand, each of these pieces reflect the thoughts of the individual contributor at the time of writing.
-None of them should be construed as representing the view of the Centre, its Trustees or its eventual successors.
+Each of these pieces reflect the thoughts of the individual contributor at the time of writing.
 Each writer holds the copyright in her or his work; they may be contacted through the comments box.

 Picture of Blessed Agnellus of Pisa from the website of the English Franciscans’ Custody: http://www.friar.org/about-us/heritage/saints-and-blesseds.html